maurorusso22/connect4/README.md

 # Conclusion

 Implementing the algorithm to check diagonals has been not that easy because of numerous limits and constraints, but in the end all the functionalities were implemented as planned with satisfying reliability.
-This project, due to the critical nature of correct input interpretation, led to facing interesting hardware issues and delving into undocumented features of the target hardware.

 ## Code availability

-This project is available on GitHub at [https://github.com/maurorusso22/Forth_project](https://github.com/maurorusso22/Forth_project).
+This project is available on GitHub at [https://github.com/maurorusso22/connect4](https://github.com/maurorusso22/connect4).

 ## Possible improvements